TheB4by/Forensix/README.md

 - Display active network connections (IPv4/IPv6)
 - Extract browser history from a selected SQLite file (e.g., Chrome)
 - Export all collected data as an `.rtf` document with formatting
+- Customize your ui with the new customization system

 ## 📂 Report Location